Pacoh language: Phonology

 Pacoh has six vowel qualities, all of which occur long and short, in modal and creaky voice.
 Creaky vowels are lowered compared to modally voiced vowels.
 There are three diphthongs which also occur modal and creaky.
 Unlike other languages in the area, vowel phonation does not seem to have originated in the phonation of preceding consonants.

+Grammar

+Pacoh is an analytic SVO language with six parts of speech—including verbs, nouns, prepositions, adverbs, conjunctions, and sentence particles, all variably depend on each other in syntactic relationship, and five important grammatical cases—nominative, accusative, dative, locative, predicative.
+There are no markers for the nominative and accusative cases, and word order is relied on to distinguish them instead.

+The predicative case marks a noun dependent on noun, usually common nouns, extension relator nouns, and demonstrative nouns.